WDCD (AM): History

 WDCD began broadcasting in HD digital radio in 2006, the second AM station in the area to do so.
 Later, the station ended HD Radio transmissions, and began signing off between 9-10 every night.
 WDCD temporarily left the air on April 1, 2012 to make plans for a new format.

 WDCD was shut down on October 16, 2017.
 On September 28, 2018, DJRA Broadcasting, LLC surrendered the station license to the FCC for cancellation.
+The station's towers were demolished on October 10, 2023.